Housing initiative

 Background

 The Mayor launched a task force on housing issues in early 2024.
 One focus is exploring development possibilities on small and medium-sized lots in suburbs.
-Grafarvogur was examined first, with changes aimed at giving more people the opportunity to live in this established neighborhood.
+The review started with Grafarvogur, and similar development began in Breiðholt in 2025.

 Reykjavík City has worked systematically in recent years to monitor development to meet housing market needs based on housing plans, Reykjavík Municipal Plan 2040 goals, and neighborhood planning for established areas.